pathunstrom/makinggames/game_basics.md

 Even after you've defined where your input is coming from, you have a handful of options on how to use the information.
 A common pattern you'll find in books like Inventing Games With Python and Pygame is to use variables to catch every input event, modifying the value each time the key state changes.
+WASD movement is a very common tool, in this case you would have variables determining if these keys are active, setting and unsetting them as events come in.
 For some purposes, like text input or setting input keys, this is a desirable pattern, but it results in many operations each game loop that won't be used if you're using it during the simulation.
-So be cautious in your use of this pattern, and realize that sometimes checking state at the time you need the information is enough.
+So be cautious in your use of this pattern, and realize that sometimes checking state at the time you need the information isenough.

 The simulation is the fun part.
 You want to solve problems, this is the place most of them crop up.